SimetriSiti

-SimetriSiti is an seventeenth studio album and sixteenth Malay-language album by Malaysian singer, Siti Nurhaliza.
-It was released by Universal Music Group (Malaysia) in collaboration with her own record company, Siti Nurhaliza Productions on 10 May 2017.
+SimetriSiti is the eighteenth studio album and seventeenth Malay-language album by Malaysian singer, Siti Nurhaliza.
+It was released by Universal Music Malaysia and her own Siti Nurhaliza Productions on 10 May 2017.
 Recorded in March and April 2017, the album was a collaboration between Malaysian and Indonesian composers, lyricists, and producers.

 Pre-order for an exclusive edition of SimetriSiti was made available on Lazada Malaysia on 5 May 2017, and all 300 available copies sold out in 20 minutes.
 "Segala Perasaan" (All of My Feelings), the debut single for the album, was released on 28 April 2017.

 Background

 In November 2016, she revealed that prior to her 3-week holiday trip, she requested Aubrey Suwito to make an announcement on his Facebook page in search of new songs for her latest album.
 She also requested a number of Malaysian and Indonesian artists to provide songs to her, including Hazami and Opick.
 Until November 2016, she has received more than 300 song submissions, including from Indonesian songwriters.
 She commented on her song choices as, "I am not too picky [whether they are] new or old composers, what is more important is that their songs have to be easy to be accepted and catchy.
 But, I still prioritize good and mature song arrangement quality."

 The whole process, from vetting and finalizing the song candidates to recording the entire album took her and her team five months to finish.
 For the first four months, she had to attend few listening sessions several times before choosing the best 10 songs.
 The best 10 songs were chosen based on votes by her, her management, and her recording company.
 To prevent bias during the song selection, it was done without prior knowledge of the composers' identity.

 The total album production cost for SimetriSiti is cited to be roughly RM 100 000.